Juniper/wedge/README.md

       processed and added to InfluxDB using [telegraf](https://github.com/influxdata/telegraf)<br/>
    b.
 Fluentd compatible key-value pair data that can be consumed using
       [fluent-plugin-kafka](https://github.com/fluent/fluent-plugin-kafka)<br/>
    c.
-JSON data representation key-value pairs.
+JSON data representation of OpenConfig telemetry key-value pairs.

 #### Adding a new plugin:
 1. Add a new file for the plugin within "plugins" directory.